 I hold a permanent PI position at Inria, the French National Institute for Research in Digital Science and Technology.
 I’m based at the Inria Center at Rennes University, where I’m part of the GenScale project team.
 I’m also associated with the IRISA Research Institute of Computer Science and Random Systems.
 Prior to joining Inria in 2022, I was a postdoctoral fellow and a research associate in biomedical informatics and epidemiology at Harvard Medical School and the Harvard T.H.
 Chan School of Public Health.
-I received my Ph.D. in computer science from the University of Paris-Est in 2016 and my master’s degree in mathematical computer science from the Czech Technical University in Prague in 2013.
+I received my Ph.D. in computer science from the University of Paris-Est in 2016 and a master’s degree in mathematical computer science from the Czech Technical University in Prague in 2013.

 Download my CV.

 We're recruiting!
 Do you want to push the limits of computer science to achieve new breakthroughs in genomics?
 Seeking opportunities as a postdoc, PhD student, intern, or software engineer?
-Then we want to hear from you! --- Current open positions: ➀ PhD student ➁ SW engineer ➂ M1/M2 student (intern) |
+Then we want to hear from you! --- Current open positions: SW engineer |

 Loren Dejoies, Ph.D.Postdoctoral Researcher |